shinsenter/php/src/webapps/hyperf/README.md

 ## Contributing

-If you find these images useful, consider donating via [PayPal](https://www.paypal.me/shinsenter) or open an issue on [Github](https://github.com/shinsenter/php/issues/new).
+If you find these images useful, consider donating via [PayPal](https://www.paypal.me/shinsenter) or opening an issue on [Github](https://github.com/shinsenter/php/issues/new).

-Your support helps keep these images maintained and improved for the community.
+Your support helps maintain and improve these images for the community.

 ## License

 This project is licensed under the terms of the [GNU General Public License v3.0](https://code.shin.company/php/blob/main/LICENSE).

 I appreciate you respecting my intellectual efforts in creating them.
-If you intend to copy or use ideas from this project, please credit properly.
+If you intend to copy or use ideas from this project, please give proper credit.

 ---